Real-Time Rendering Resources

 24 bits of color is usually enough, but not always.
 Here's an image showing concentric bands only one pixel value apart.
 On most displays some area of the image will exhibit banding.

-A good resource on graphics hardware architectures is the course notes for the Beyond Programmable Shading course at SIGGRAPH.
+An old resource on graphics hardware architectures is the notes for the Beyond Programmable Shading course at SIGGRAPH.

 NVIDIA's list of technologies gives some information about each.
 They also have a light overview of conservative rasterization.